NebulousLabs/Sia/Developers.md

 3. Check that the spend conditions for each input match the hash of the output they spend.
 4. Check that the timelock on each output has expired.
 5. Check that no inputs are spent twice.
-6. Add up miner fees, outputs, and contract funds, make sure that's less than the sum of all inputs.
+6. Add up miner fees, outputs, and contract funds, make sure that is less than the sum of all inputs.
 7. Make sure there are no illegal values in the contracts.
 8. Make sure all storage proofs are valid.
 9. Make sure all signatures are non-frivilous and valid.